clkride/Earnings_Prediction_Models/README.md

 The mean / median bias helps us in understanding if the model predictions are optimistic or pessimistic.

 * If the mean bias is positive, it means that the model has, on average, overestimated the actual values.
-In other words, the predicted values are, on average, higher than the actual values.
-This suggests that the model may be biased towards higher values.
 * On the other hand, if the mean bias is negative, it means that the model has, on average, underestimated the actual values.
-In other words, the predicted values are, on average, lower than the actual values.
-This suggests that the model may be biased towards lower values.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>